-Chicago area little league teams cancel Cooperstown tournament trip due to COVID vaccine requirement
+Chicago area Little League teams cancel Cooperstown tournament trip due to COVID vaccine requirement

 The Highlanders will try to make up for not going on the Cooperstown trip by using the rest of the money they raised to play in a tournament in Florida instead.
 In the meantime, a number of other local teams have also had to cancel their Cooperstown trips and most are also scrambling to find alternatives.

-Chicago area little league teams cancel Cooperstown tournament trip due to COVID vaccine requirement
+Chicago area Little League teams cancel Cooperstown tournament trip due to COVID vaccine requirement

 COVID-19 VACCINE

-Note: EDITOR'S NOTE: Our report previously stated that the trip was to play at the Baseball Hall of Fame.
-The National Baseball Halll of Fame located in Cooperstown, N.Y. is not associated or related to the tournament.